 When interviewing for a job as an electrician, you can expect questions that deal with job-related specifics, as well as questions that pertain to general work history and attitude.
-The following interview questions may not come up in every interview, but you should be prepared to answer them.
+The following interview questions may not come up in every interview, but you should be prepared to answer them like the example answers provided.

 1. What Qualifies You to Work as an Electrician?